All Episodes

 I've pretty much been inundated with phone calls.

-Well, first of all from the press.
+Well, first of all, from the press.

-I've been on Extra TV.
+I've been on extra TV.

-I was on there last night and we have also filmed a major special on Reverse Speak that will air on October 30th.
+And we have also filmed a major special on the speak that will air on October 30th.

-I mean, I'm tapped by Hard Copy.
+I mean, now I'm pasted by hard copy.

-I'm flying up to Seattle, Washington at the end of the month to do a TV promo, an hour special up there on That's my affiliate in Seattle.
+I'm flying up to Seattle, Washington at the end of the month to do a TV promo an hour special up there on KOMO.

-Well, thank you very much.
+Ah, well, thank you very much.

 My goodness, you've been busy.